 Hans Rosling tragically passed away in 2017, only 68 years old, but he left behind a rich flora of fantastic TED talks, funny interviews, the book Factfulness, the Gapminder Foundation that Ola and Anna continue to run and a number of people inspired by him.
 One of these heirs is Max Roser.
 He runs Our World In Data, which is bursting with statistics on the state of the world.

 In a post, Wrong About the World, he shows that more than half of those surveyed believe that the world as a whole will be worse or unchanged in the next 15 years.
 Developed countries usually have the largest group of pessimists.
 Only a few percents think the future will be better.
 Japan is at the bottom, closely followed by France, Belgium and Italy.

 It is in countries with a lower standard of living where you can find the optimists.
 Indonesia, China, Senegal, India, Nigeria and Kenya are at the top.
-68 percent of Kenyans believe that the world will be better in the next 15 years, compared to 10 percent of Japanese.
+68 percent of Kenyans believe the world will improve in the next 15 years, compared to 10 percent of Japanese.